dheijl/swyh-rs/README.md

 You can run as many instances simultaneously as you like as long as you start each one with its own configuration id value (-c option).
 I suppose you could run it from the command line or as a scheduled task or as an autorun task in Windows or...
 When using the **-x (--serve_only)** option, no SSDP discovery is run, and playing is not started (ignoring the -o option).
 Instead swyh-rs-cli immediately starts listening for streaming requests from renderers until you terminate it.

+### Latency and streaming format and stream duration

+- For minimal latency, use LPCM (if your receiver supports it).
+On many devices LPCM will only work with 16 bit samples.
+- A higher bit depth and/or sample rate will reduce latency because it will the buffer of the receiver faster.
+- For unlimited streamsize and duration, use NoneChunked.
+If it doesn't work try one of the other options.
+- WAV is in theory limited to 4 GB streaming, so it's possible that it only works with an u32Max streamsize.
+But you can try if NoneChunked works.
+4 GB is only a couple of hours of streaming depending on sample size and sample rate.
+On MoodeAudio WAV only works with U32MaxNotChunked, but RF64 workand FLAC work with anything.
+It depends the decoder used in the receiver.
+- On some receivers WAV and RF64 will cause an extra HTTP request, increasing latency slightly.
+- If you suffer from hiccups or drop-outs caused by your WiFi network, use FLAC as the compression increases buffering in the receiver.
+This makes it less likely that you will suffer from audio stuttering.

 ### Audio quality and Windows WasApi Loopback capture